fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Initialise project that will be used by the frontend.
 Configure eslint and tsconfig with the same configurations that are used in the material.
 Define a endpoint that responses to HTTP GET requests to route <i>/ping</i>.

-The project should be runnale with npm scripts both in development mode and as compiled code in production mode.
+The project should be runnable with npm scripts both in development mode and as compiled code in production mode.

 #### 9.9: Patientor backend, step2

 Fork and clone the project [patientor](https://github.com/fullstack-hy2020/patientor).
 Start the project with the help of the README-file.
 You should be able to use the frontend without a functioning backend.

-Ensure that backend answers to the ping request that <i>fronend</i> is makes on startup.
+Ensure that the backend answers to the ping request that <i>fronend</i> is makes on startup.
 Check developer tool to make sure it really works:

 ![](../../images/9/16a.png)

 You might also want to have a look at the tab <i>console</i>.
-If something fails is [part 3](/part3) of the course shows how the problem can be solved.
+If something fails [part 3](/part3) of the course shows how the problem can be solved.

 </div>